janoleko/EagleHMM/Notizen.md

 * Soaring: The coordinate plots show circles and the height plot shows upward movement
 * Gliding: The coordinate plot shows fast and directed movement while the height plot shows either downwards movement or no change in altitude.
 This could be captured in one or two states?
-* Resting: The coordinate plot shows little movement with a rather random pattern while the height plot shows barely any changes in height´ß
+* Resting: The coordinate plot shows little movement with a rather random pattern while the height plot shows barely any changes in height

 ### Summary statistics